aurroberts/DataCamp-Projects/README.md

 # DataCamp-Projects
-This repository contains all the technological projects/problem sets I have attempted on DataCamp's platform (updated weekly).
+This repository contains all the technological projects I have attempted on DataCamp's platform (updated weekly).

 ## Tools(+ Skills) used
 1. SQL